 In February 2019, the Company issued an aggregate of 442,925 shares of its Series B Preferred Stock to investors and certain members of its board of directors at a price per share of \$7.49 for proceeds of \$3.1 million, net of issuance costs of \$0.2 million.
-The rights and privileges of the Series B Preferred Stock are the same as the rights and privileges of the Series B Preferred Stock issued in earlier closings.
-In connection with the Series B Preferred Stock issuance, the Company is obligated to issue warrants to purchase shares of common stock to the placement agent.
+The rights and privileges of the Series B Preferred Stock are the same as the rights and privileges of the Series B Preferred Stock issuance, the Company is obligated to issue warrants to purchase shares of common stock to the placement agent.